Parthyapps/Android-Important-Questions/README.md

         })

 # 📌 Flow, SharedFlow, and StateFlow in Android (Kotlin Coroutines)
+- An asynchronous data stream that sequentially emits values and completes normally or with an exception.
 - Flow is a cold asynchronous stream in Kotlin Coroutines that emits multiple values sequentially.
+- Flow allows a better integration with Coroutines (both are Kotlin tools).
+Flow doesn’t need to use the Main thread to publish data in the UI, so it is easier to handle the Dispatchers and provide filtered data with less effort.
+- Flow solves LiveData’s backpressure issue and also provides Intermediate operators such as map, filter, take or zip which helps to operate over the upstream to create another one (the downstream)
 - Works with suspending functions.
 - Supports backpressure (handles fast producers & slow consumers).
 - Can be transformed (map, filter, debounce, etc.).